 By Bill Hornbarger, Chief Investment OfficerPrint This Post

-Three things to know
+Three Things to Watch

-Three things to watch
+Three Things to Know

 The above information reflects the current opinion of the author.
 It is based upon sources and data believed to be accurate and reliable.
-Opinions and forward looking statements expressed are subject to change without notice.
+Opinions and forward-looking statements expressed are subject to change without notice.
 This information does not constitute a solicitation or an offer to buy or sell any security mentioned.